Skip to main content

 Common Inchworm to Push-Up mistakes

-Bending knees too much.
+Bending knees too much during the walkout.

 Letting your knees collapse inward during the Inchworm to Push-Up puts dangerous rotational force on your knee ligaments.
 Push your knees out over your toes throughout the movement.